folio-org/okapi/doc/guide.md

 On migration any `childOf`/`subPermission` relationships with `foo.beg` gets expanded/duplicated to also cover `foo.get`.

 When installing mod-foo-2.0.0 from scratch for a tenant (no migration from mod-foo-1.0.0) there won’t be any `foo.beg` permission.
-Therefore all other modules that reference `foo.geb` in "subPermissions" need a rename it their module descriptor.
+Therefore all other modules that reference `foo.geb` in "subPermissions" need a rename it in their module descriptor.

 Example for a permission split that retains the old permission name: